 Organisational structure

 Safe Ireland staff are experienced and committed.
 They work with the management team and the CEO to ensure the organisation is implementing its strategic plan.
-The CEO reports to the board of directors, who provide clear direction on important decisions.
+The CEO reports to the Board of Directors, who provide clear direction on important decisions.

-Board of directors
+Board of Directors

 - Governance